izznogooood/myfamilycart/README.md

 The work has started and I will add a link to the repo as soon as the foundation is made.

 ### Contribute
+As I mention above, work on a new platform has started.
+But you are welcome to correct bugs and contribute ideas.

 This projects main platform / framework is [Django](https://www.djangoproject.com/) with a bit of plain JavaScript (ES6) and a sprinkle of [Vue.js](https://vuejs.org/) along with [Bootstrap 4](https://getbootstrap.com/).